College Automotive Program

 Besides normal quarterly college tuition and fees, students may pay a uniform fee, additional instructor fees, books and tools that can vary.
 Contact the program for more information.

-Ken is a Chrysler Master Technician and worked in dealership for 27 years before coming to Shoreline a decade ago to train technicians for the next generation.
+Rob is a Chrysler Master Technician and worked in a dealership for 14 years before coming to Shoreline to train technicians for todays modern vehicles.